CristianBarragan/CoffeeBean/docs/02-Architecture/Principles.md

 - Transport independence
 - Clear architectural boundaries

-By consistently applying these principles, CoffeeBeanery remains performant, maintainable, extensible, and adaptable as the framework continues to grow.
+By consistently applying these principles, Foundgine remains performant, maintainable, extensible, and adaptable as the framework continues to grow.

 ---